Business, Culture & Courses with Locals

 - Credits earned vary according to the policies of the students’ home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.

 - Per the Universidade do Sul de Santa Catarina, the "contact hour" is a full 60 minutes.
 The hours listed have been adjusted to reflect the equivalent of the standard U.S. 50-minute contact hour.
-Credit transfer is ultimately determined by the home university.
+Credit transfer is ultimately determined by the student’s home university.

 Language Recommendation and Placement

 - Enrollment in Portuguese courses is determined by the results of a language placement exam administered by the Universidade do Sul de Santa Catarina.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you've already completed at your home university.
-We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

 - The transcript from the Universidade do Sul de Santa Catarina will reflect contact hours for each course listed below.
 Please be in touch with your home university regarding credit transfer for this program.